 Safety First: Bike Helmets

 Of course, all children riding bikes should have proper helmets.
 Even infants riding in a bike trailer should be wearing helmets.
 Kids might not like this, but make it a simple rule.
 No helmet, no bike.
 As you keep doing it, they will get used to it.
 You may have to shop around to find small helmets for the younger kids.
+These days, you can find some pretty cool helmets that help make it more fun to wear a helmet.

 Biking with Babies